santra051/analytiq/README.md

 ### [Google_playstore.ipynb](https://github.com/santra051/analytiq/blob/main/Analysis%20Google%20Playstore%20Apps/Google_Playstore.ipynb)

 # Insights:
--From the data, We claim that Family and Games Category apps are mostly abailable on Google Play Store.
+- From the data, We claim that Family and Games Category apps are mostly abailable on Google Play Store.
--Most of the apps are rated beteen 3 to 5.
+- Most of the apps are rated beteen 3 to 5.
--There *Five category* apps has more average rating **EVENTS, EDUCATION, PERSONALIZATION, ART_AND_DESIGN, BOOKS_AND_REFERENCE, SOCIAL**.
+- There *Five category* apps has more average rating **EVENTS, EDUCATION, PERSONALIZATION, ART_AND_DESIGN, BOOKS_AND_REFERENCE, SOCIAL**.
 So we can say that there kind of apps are mostly rated by the user.
--Top **Five** geners in palaystore are *Tools, Entertainment, Education, Medical, Business*.
+- Top **Five** geners in palaystore are *Tools, Entertainment, Education, Medical, Business*.
--Highest Install category apps are - *ART_AND_DESIGN, AUTO_AND_VEHICELS, BEAUTY*.
+- Highest Install category apps are - *ART_AND_DESIGN, AUTO_AND_VEHICELS, BEAUTY*.
--**105** Apps has best rating.
+- **105** Apps has best rating.
--Most of the user rated the apps **4**.
+-  Most of the user rated the apps **4**.